-Advisement for the Summer and Fall 2018 semesters will run March 19-30.
+Advisement for the Spring 2019 semester will run October 22-November 2 .
 All students must be advised before they can register for classes.

 Every student must be advised by a faculty member before registering for classes.
 You can find your advisor's name by going to my.sc.edu and login in by clicking on "Sign in to Self Service Carolina (SSC)".
 Then go to "Student Records", then "View Student Information".
 Or, you can drop by Student Services.